-In the 2018-2019 academic year, 16 schools offered some type of radiologist assistant program.
+In 2020-2021, 13 schools offered a radiologist assistant program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|